XinFinOrg/Developer-Resource/docs/raw/masternodes.md

 ## **About XinFin Masternode**

-XinFin’s token XDC supplants proof-of-work consensus algorithm \(popularly linked with mining\) with proof-of-stake consensus algorithm, fundamentally using the concept of “validators”.
+XinFin’s token XDC supplants proof-of-work consensus algorithm \(popularly linked with mining\) with random delegated proof of stake consensus algorithm, fundamentally using the concept of “validators”.

-Validators are special nodes used in the DPoS consensus algorithm which validate each transaction occurring on the blockchain network.
+Validators are special nodes used in the RDPoS consensus algorithm which validate each transaction occurring on the blockchain network.
 The result of this validation is to finally append the transaction on the blockchain.
 A transaction may be accepted by the validator or rejected. \(**Important:** There can be multiple validator nodes in each network.\)

 Decisions made by these validator nodes are broadcasted through the network as messages which are signed \(attested\) using validated cryptographic public key.
 Every validator node running XDC protocol in the RCL network is responsible for deciding its Unique Node List \(UNL\).
 This list holds information about which regular nodes the validator cares about.

 **To set up a masternode, make sure your XDC protocol running node is publicly identified and has gone through the compliance process.
-Every Node Holder needs to upload KYC document and this detail will be visible to the public network.**
+Every Node Holder needs to upload KYC document (Proof of identity (Individual and Corporate) and address duly notarized by the Notary Public) and this detail will be visible to the public network.**

 ## **Why set up a masternode at all?**